 APP OPPORTUNITY

-• The app‘s alarm goes off before the designated distance/ time.
+• The app‘s alarm goes off before the designated distance.

 • The distracted user is reminded to prepare to get off.